Masindi Hotel is a Hotel in Uganda with a lot of History since 1923

-Masindi Hotel – Uganda’s Oldest Hotel – a Gateway Hotel to Murchison Falls Park – Budongo Forest – Lake Albert and the Western Rift Valley Escarpment
+Masindi Hotel – Uganda’s Oldest Hotel – a Gateway Hotel to Murchison Falls Park – Budongo Forest – Lake Albert

-The Masindi Hotel – just outside of what was once one of busiest towns in Uganda – Masindi.
-A town and area that the British explorers Sir Samuel and Lady Florence Baker passed through, a town that Sir Winston Churchill visited on his way to Murchison Falls, a once bustling town of commerce and trade with the Congo and beyond.
+The Masindi Hotel – just outside of what was once one of the busiest towns in Uganda – Masindi.
+The British explorer’s Sir Samuel and Lady Florence Baker passed through a town and area, a city that Sir Winston Churchill visited on his way to Murchison Falls, a once bustling town of commerce and trade with the Congo and beyond.

 Masindi was the gateway to Central Africa and the Sudan, where goods and produce from the Northern Congo and Southern Sudan found their way to European markets and beyond.

-Masindi Hotel – a Hotel in Uganda with a lot of History – was also home to Ernest Hemingway and wife when his airplane crashed after hitting an old telephone wire at Murchison Falls – he like the explorer Samuel Baker and his wife Florence had to spend some time along the shores of the Nile.
-When he was rescued and taken to Butiaba and as the second plane took off, it also crashed.
+Masindi Hotel – a Hotel in Uganda with a lot of History – was also home to Ernest Hemingway and their wife when his airplane crashed after hitting an old telephone wire at Murchison Falls – he, like the explorer Samuel Baker and his wife Florence, had to spend some time along the shores of the Nile.
+When he was rescued and taken to Butiaba, as the second plane took off, it also crashed.

 Today the Masindi Hotel provides a moderately priced hotel, a favorite of birders, those on the way to Murchison Falls Park or back to Kampala.
-Their Indian food is a delight, you can also order Continental and some traditional dishes.
+Their Indian food is a delight; you can also order Continental and some traditional dishes.

 If you like to stay at the Masindi Hotel – a Hotel in Uganda with a lot of History – please let us know.